manthanugemuge/basic-snake-game/README.md

 A Simple Snake Game using Basic HTML, CSS & Javascript.

 ## About The Project
-Simple Snake Game with music and increasing mechanics.
+Simple Snake Game with music and increasing node mechanics.

 ## Tech Stacks Used